Creating Connection in Cincinnati

 • Share

-Co-Creating a Solution | The Path Forward
+Co-Creating a Solution

 The CROWN Leadership Team and Ignite Philanthropy began co-creating the vision that would maximize the private dollars needed to complete two core trail segments and make the CROWN vision a reality.
 A core part of this process was the formation of an advisory committee, including community leaders such as former Cincinnati Mayor John Cranley and Council Member Amy Murray as Honorary Co-Chairs, to recommend a fundraising strategy.
 Requesting critical feedback from community leaders and stakeholders to frame the project was a crucial step in maximizing private philanthropy.